 Working Capital Management

-It is observed, in certain precarious situations, it becomes very difficult for the administrative management of Financial Institutions to decisively blame the credit-management team for a poor work done when a business has passed through the rigorous credit-risk analysis to obtain credit facility from the Bank yet failing to honour its debt obligation.
-And the reason is also simple, for the mere fact, a business passes through pre-criteria credit assessment test as credible enough to honour it debt facility never implies the probability of such anticipation could be confidently relied upon especially when the analysts themselves are not well vexed with ‘Cash Management System‘ (CMS) adopted by the business leading to the granting of credit facility and appropriateness of such cash management system to the business after it has received credit-risk clearance.
+It is observed, in certain precarious situations, it becomes very difficult for the administrative management of Financial Institutions to decisively blame the credit-management team for poor work done when a business has passed through the rigorous credit-risk analysis to obtain credit facility from the Bank yet failing to honour its debt obligation.
+And the reason is also simple, for the mere fact, a business passes through pre-criteria credit assessment test as credible enough to honour it debt facility never implies the probability of such anticipation could be overconfidently relied upon especially when the analysts themselves are not well vexed with ‘Cash Management System‘ (CMS) adopted by the business leading to the granting of credit facility and appropriateness of such cash management system to the business after it has received credit-risk clearance.

 In the theoretical practices of the Cash Management system, it focuses on how Cash flows ‘Into’ and ‘Out’ of the business at any point in time.
 In the principle of cash flow into the business, it is expected to flow within three sources of the venture.
 Which are;